AchimA/360_rig_renderer/README.md

     - lets you define a separate start frame, end frame & frame step which is used during rendering
     - rendering automatically adds the subfolder structure expected by COLMAP / GLOMAP
 - Selecting a rig automatically activates the correct world texture and turns on rendered view in the view-port

+## Rig Types
+- Equirectangular 360° (`EQUIRECT_360`):
+  - Multiple cameras inside the rig collection point at an environment texture.
+  - Editable per‑rig render resolution.
+  - World material is auto-managed per active rig.
+- Perspective (`PERSPECTIVE`):
+  - Single camera workflow for mixing regular footage.
+  - Media path is used for metadata (type, frame count, resolution) and for camera background in the viewport (not rendered into final frames).
+  - Per‑rig resolution is auto‑detected from media and shown read‑only.

+## Per‑Rig Resolution
+- Each rig has its own `Render Resolution`:
+  - Equirect rigs: fields are editable and sync the scene resolution on selection.
+  - Perspective rigs: auto‑detected from media and locked; scene resolution syncs on selection.

+## Properties & Toggles
+- `Include in json`: export this rig to `rig_config.json` (also creates folder structure on render/export).
+- `Render`: queue this rig for rendering (projected frames = included cameras × floor((end-start)/step)).
+- `Start/End/Step`: timeline per rig; applied in the render operator.
+- `Auto‑activate selected camera` (scene): when enabled, selecting a camera sets it active (disabled during batch render).

+## EXIF Metadata
+- Equirect rigs: Writes EXIF to rendered JPEGs (Make/Model/Software, FocalLength, FocalLengthIn35mmFilm, PixelX/YDimension) to help COLMAP auto-detect intrinsics.
+- Perspective rigs: Does not write EXIF by design (avoids misleading metadata for downstream tools).
+- Format note: EXIF is only embedded for `JPEG`; other formats (PNG/EXR/TIFF) do not receive EXIF.

 ## Current Restrictions
 Please don't rename or delete the collections that are handled by the extension.
 I currently couldn't figure out a way to prevent the user from messing with this.